LSSTDESC/qp/docs/user_guide/hist.md

 The histogram parameterization is ideal for distributions derived from real data, particularly those that do not follow a smooth curved line.
 However, a histogram distribution is highly dependent on the bin widths.
 In an `Ensemble` all distributions must have the same bins, so keep in mind that the bins of an `Ensemble` must work well for **all** its distributions.

-All histogram distributions must be normalized, such that the total area of the histogram bins is equal to 1.
-If they are not, then the calculations of the distribution CDF, etc will not be accurate.
-By default, this parameterization normalizes given data.
-If you know that your data is already normalized, you can speed up the process slightly by setting `norm = True`, which will assume that the input data is already normalized.

 ## Behaviour

 Histogram `Ensembles` operate in the following way: